A history of action, activism, education and change.

 EAC 2000-2010 A permanent home adds stability to the now middle-aged and well-established organization.

-EAC this decade...Membership is now 4500, we have over 300 volunteers, and staff booms to over 40 full-and part-time workers.
-We continue to work on pressing environmental issues.
+EAC this decade...Membership is now over 5000, we have over 300 volunteers, and staff booms to over 40 full-and part-time workers.
+We continue to work on critical environmental issues.
 Click here to find our most recent news.